 If design is your business and you're often in need of test proofs, your own high-end printer can pay dividends in the long run and also save you from unpleasant surprises when your work comes off the press.

 Of course, splashing out on such a heavyweight piece of kit isn't something to be approached lightly, so make sure you read our advice on how to choose a high-end printer.
+There's also our list of the best printers you can buy today that include more affordable options.
 If your mind's already made up, though, here are three models that should be right at the top of your shopping list.

 01. HP Designjet T520